 Lazy Women is a growing team of writers and creatives, from a wide range of nationalities, disciplinary backgrounds and lived experiences, who have gathered to give voice to their own understandings of the female experience and its relation to the public/private dichotomy.

-Our team currently consists of more 20 talented and inspiring women who have been doing some outstanding work, from talking about deeply personal experiences of a buzzcut or living with OCD, to companies monetising lockdown guilt on social media, as well as creating amazing illustrations.
+Our team currently consists of more than 30 talented and inspiring women who have been doing some outstanding work, from talking about deeply personal experiences of a buzzcut or living with OCD, to companies monetising lockdown guilt on social media, as well as creating amazing illustrations.

 Get in Touch: